Mohammed20201991/YOLOScope-X/README.md

-# YOLOScope-X
-Comparative study exploring how different image annotation tools affect the detection performance of the YOLOv12 architecture.
 # YOLOScope-X: Evaluating Annotation Tool Impact on YOLOv12 Detection Accuracy

-**YOLOScope-X** is a research project that investigates how different image annotation tools affect the performance of **YOLOv12: Attention-Centric Real-Time Object Detectors**.
-This study compares annotations from three tools — **Roboflow**, **Makesense.ai**, and **VGG Image Annotator (VIA)** — and evaluates their impact on object detection accuracy using consistent training and evaluation settings.
+**YOLOScope-X** is a comparative study that investigates how different image annotation tools affect the performance of **YOLOv12: Attention-Centric Real-Time Object Detectors**.
+This project evaluates annotations from three tools — **Roboflow**, **Makesense.ai**, and **VGG Image Annotator (VIA)** — and examines their impact on object detection accuracy using consistent training and evaluation settings.

 ---

 ##  Project Objectives

-- Convert annotations from each tool to YOLOv12 format.
+- Convert annotations from each tool to YOLOv12-compatible format.
-- Train YOLOv12 using datasets annotated by each tool.
+- Train YOLOv12 models on datasets annotated with each tool.
-- Evaluate each model using precision, recall, and mAP.
+- Evaluate model performance using precision, recall, F1, and mAP metrics.
-- Compare model performance and annotation consistency.
+- Compare performance differences and annotation quality.

 ---